Frequently Asked Questions

 How does using a Guarantor work?

 A Guarantor is not technically a “co-signer”.
 A Guarantor is a qualified person who agrees to be immediately and completely responsible for rental payments if the rent payments are not made on an apartment/home by the lease-holder.
 A Guarantor should complete an application and be approved for the responsibility.
-The Guarantor, once approved, will sign an addendum to the main lease.
+The guarantor, once approved, will sign an addendum to the main lease.
 The Guarantor has no rights of access to the apartment/home.
+Only 1 Guarantor per household may be used.
+The guarantor must reside in the United States.
+A Guarantor may not be used if the applicant is denied due to negative credit history or denial due to criminal history.

 How do I apply as a Guarantor for someone?